alf45tar/DD-WRT-4G-LTE/README.md

     - Waiting for the installation to complete.

 ## Step 2: Set Up the Smartphone as a Hotspot

+Connecting your smartphone to the router via Wi-Fi tethering is more flexible than using USB tethering, as it allows you to move around freely and place your smartphone in the optimal location for the best 4G signal reception.
+This can improve the connection quality and speed for all devices connected to the hotspot.

   1. **Enable Hotspot**